 - Request the carrier have their agent complete an inspection report

 If there is hidden damage, the customer needs to file a freight claim with the carrier and issue a new PO for replacement equipment with Perlick, indicating that it is a replacement order.

 Reporting Lost or Damaged Freight

-Perlick will assume responsibility for any lost freight or damaged freight that is refused on a prepay and add shipment.
+Perlick will assume responsibility for any lost freight or damaged freight that is refused on a free freight and add shipment.
 If shipment or pieces of the shipment are refused, the BOL must be marked “Refused for Damage”.
-Any refused or damaged shipments must be reported to Perlick via this email address: email@example.com.
-Failure to report damage or lost pieces to Perlick within four days from delivery may result in loss at the customer’s expense.
+Any refused or damaged shipments must be reported to Perlick via this email address: firstname.lastname@example.org.
+Failure to report damage or lost pieces to Perlick within 48 hours from receipt may result in loss at the customer’s expense.
 Damaged freight needs to be held for 120 days from the original date of claim filing.

 When filing a freight claim, the following documentation is needed, or the claim will be rejected by the freight carrier:

 - The original bill of lading and delivery receipt

 - Photographs of the damaged items (including serial numbers if appropriate)